 EVkids empowers underserved Boston youth with the skills and confidence needed to realize their potential.

-Through the weekly after-school Tutoring Program, annual Camp in the summer, and the College Success Project for high schoolers, EVkids provides a continuum of services to help low-income, academically vulnerable children and teens (beginning in grades 4-12) succeed in school and life by systematically strengthening core academic skills, organizational habits, and other life skills.
+Through the weekly after-school Tutoring Program, annual Camp in the summer, and the College Success Project for high schoolers, EVkids provides a continuum of services to help underserved Boston students in grades 3-12 succeed in school and life by systematically strengthening core academic skills, organizational habits, and other life skills.

-By building a caring community of support, where success is expected and achievable together, we believe our EVkids and their EVcorps tutors will become integral parts of a more socially just and compassionate world.
+By building a caring community of support, where success is expected and achievable together, we believe our EVkids and their mentors will become integral parts of a more socially just and compassionate world.